 Day 9 Highlands tour Loch Ness, Glencoe and Highlands day tour from Edinburgh

-A trip to Scotland wouldn’t be complete without exploring the natural wonders of the Scottish Highlands.
+A trip to Scotland wouldn’t be complete without exploring its Scotland’s scenic drives and the amazing natural wonders of the Scottish Highlands.
 Visit the home of the mythical Loch Ness Monster, the valleys of Glencoe and Ben Nevis, the highest peak in the UK.
 Check out a day tour here.
 As part of your Scottish Highlands itinerary, for the Harry Potter fans, it might be worth checking out the Harry Potter train on the Glenfinnan Viaduct.

 Protip: Getting from Glasgow to Dublin.
 I would check out options via Omio or book your tickets in advance from RyanAir.
 The early in advance you book the cheaper the tickets.
 With RyanAir just make sure you are able to print your boarding passes or download the app so that you can have the boarding passes on your one.
 NOTE: phone boarding passes are only allowed for those passport holders not requiring a visa to enter the country.
 If you had to get a UK/Ireland visa in advance then you will need a paper print out that has to be visa checked at the check-in desk.